-(3) Proposed solution: Applicant should describe the proposed solution to address systemic and other housing discrimination as it relates to the applicant's Factor 2, Problem Statement.
-Supporting evidence must be referenced in the application demonstrating the effectiveness of proposed interventions.
-Evidence may include but is not limited to case studies, evaluation of applicant's past best practices, etc. (Up to 7 points)
+(2) Proposed solution (Up to 8 points).
+The applicant should describe the proposed solution to address the fair housing needs identified above.
+Supporting evidence demonstrating the effectiveness of the proposed interventions is required.
+Evidence may include but is not limited to case studies, evaluation of applicant best practices, etc. Applicants must address the following: